Gun control after the Sandy Hook Elementary School shooting: White House actions

 On December 19, 2012, President Obama announced the formation of an inter-agency gun-violence task force headed by Vice President Joe Biden.
 The task force held 22 meetings and collected ideas from 229 organizations.

-On January 16, 2013, President Obama announced a plan for reducing gun violence in four parts: closing background check loopholes; banning assault weapons and high-capacity magazines; making schools safer; and increasing access to mental health services.
+On January 16, 2013, President Obama announced a plan for reducing gun violence in four parts: closing background check loopholes; banning assault weapons and magazines capable of holding more than 10 rounds; making schools safer; and increasing access to mental health services.
 The plan included 23 executive actions, signed immediately by the president, and 12 proposals for Congress.

 The executive actions signed by President Obama were: